Ryanair/ng4-excercise/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Challenge
+Build an angular app by using `ngrx` as your state manager. [ngrx](https://github.com/ngrx/platform) Consume the following [apis](https://jsonplaceholder.typicode.com/) `/posts` and `/comments` Display the posts when you load the app
+Posts are clickable and show the comments on click